W Scott Young, III, M.D., Ph.D.Chief

-The Section on Neural Gene Expression investigates the roles and regulation of expression of vasopressin and oxytocin in the central nervous system.
-They are 9 amino acid peptide hormones that participate in the regulation of fluid balance, parturition and lactation.
-In addition, they have important roles in various behaviors, including social and maternal ones, through their actions mediated by at least 4 receptors.
+The Section on Neural Gene Expression investigates the roles and regulation of expression of vasopressin (Avp) and oxytocin (Oxt) in the central nervous system.
+They are peptide hormones composed of 9 amino acids and that participate in the regulation of fluid balance, parturition and lactation.
+In addition, they have important roles in various behaviors, including social and maternal ones, through their actions mediated by at least 3 receptors in the brain.
+A schematic of their genes is shown below.

 Postweaning, forebrain-specific perturbation of the oxytocin system impairs fear conditioning.
 Pagani JH, Lee HJ, Young WS 3rd.
 Genes Brain Behav.
 2011 Oct;10(7):710-9. doi: 10.1111/j.1601-183X.2011.00709.x.
 Epub 2011 Jul 1.
 PMID: 21668734.